midzzz1/TanishTest/README.md

 Images: Image tags are used to embed images into a webpage.
 They are created with the <img> tag and require a src attribute specifying the image file URL.

 Lists: Lists are used to present information in an ordered or unordered manner.
-There are two main types of lists: ordered lists <ol> (with numbers) and unordered lists <ul> (with bullet points).
-List items are created with the <li> tag

  Answer 3<br>
   Simply put, the virtual DOM is a representation of a DOM object.